 I toured as the Sound Engineer and Tour Manager for Passafire from 2010 to 2013.
 This is a point in my life when I was doing about 300 shows per year.
-I managed most things digital for the band.
-Website, social media, print publications, and so on.
-While I was working for Passafire, they released two #1 Billboard Reggae Chart albums and topped the iTunes Reggae Charts.
-I designed a lot of posters for the band as well as a few pieces of clothing for their merchandise tent on the Vans Warped Tour.
+I managed most tdigital platforms for the band, including their website, social media, print publications, and so on.
+While I was working with Passafire, they released two #1 Billboard Reggae Chart albums and topped the iTunes Reggae Charts.
+I designed a ton of posters for the band as well as a few pieces of clothing for their merchandise tent on the Vans Warped Tour.

 One of my favorite designs was a poster that included a giant moth underneath different earth textures, clouds, glaciers, and a macro eye-ball.
-It was pretty “out there” and I think that’s what I most enjoyed about it.
+It was pretty “out there”, but I think that’s what I most enjoyed about it.
 While I had a fair amount of creative control, I don’t think that design was ever used for anything.

 The website went through a lot of changes.
 Passafire toured more than most bands, and because of that, and the fact that I was the Sound Engineer and Tour Manager, there was little time to spend on updating the website.
 So we delegated some duties, and I wrote some code, and then some more code… But it got to a point where the site seemed to run itself.
 Tour dates would be listed automatically, front page videos were easily swapped by updating an easy form that stored embed codes in a database, and so on.